Mutually exclusive (mutex) locks are used to control access to shared

 Expression to evaluate if

-is reached.If
+timeout_msis reached.If

-, a shared lock is returned instead.
+FALSE(the default) an exclusive lock is returned.
+IfTRUE, a shared lock is returned instead.
 See description.- timeout_ms

 Maximum time (in milliseconds) to block the process while waiting for the operation to succeed.
 Use

-to return immediately or only when successful, respectively.- ...
+0orInfto return immediately or only when successful, respectively.- ...

 Not used.